 Another common misconception is about milk.
 Many adult cats are lactose intolerant.
 They usually develop this intolerance after maturity.
 Even small sips of any kind of milk or small bites of cheese can cause a tummy ache, loose stool, and excess gas.

 An additional common myth about cats is that they only eat what they need.
 While this may be true for some cats, others are just as likely to overindulge as people are.
 Some research indicates that certain cats will eat when they are stressed, similar to the way that certain people jokingly state that they “eat their feelings.”
 Pet owners need to understand this so that they can ensure their cat is fed the proper amount of food for their body’s metabolic and physiologic needs, rather than their emotional needs.

 Lastly, dry kibble does not significantly reduce the risk of dental tartar and dental disease.
 The only real way to prevent dental tartar is to brush your cat’s teeth every single day.
 Thus, if you are avoiding switching to wet food to help keep your cat’s teeth healthy, no worries!
 If you are still concerned, offer crunchy dental treats as an alternative.

 Bottom Line: Feed Canned High Protein, Low Carbohydrate Diets

-Cats are not like humans or dogs.
+Cats are not like people or dogs.
 They are carnivores and are adapted to eat a diet high in protein whenever possible.
-Their overall health can be significantly improved if this high protein diet is in the form of canned food to help maintain good hydration.
-Talk to your veterinarian about switching diets and ask which diet is most highly recommended for your pet.
+Their overall health can be significantly improved if this high-protein diet is in the form of canned food to help maintain good hydration and satiety (i.e., a feeling of fullness after eating).
+Talk to your veterinarian about switching diets and ask which diet is best for your pet.